communitiesuk/delta-common-infrastructure/README.md

 terraform apply -target module.active_directory
 ```

-Complete the manual setup steps in the module README, then configure the VPC DHCP to use the AD DNS servers.
+Complete the manual setup steps in the module README, then configure the VPC DHCP to use the AD DNS servers by running:

 ```sh
 terraform apply -target module.active_directory_dns_resolver